guillermobox/nes-ammih/README.md

 This is a basic puzzle-like NES game.

-To compile, the cc65 suite should be installed, and also a python environment with the Pillow package. `make` produces `ammih.nes`.
+To compile, the [cc65](https://github.com/cc65/cc65.git) suite should be installed.
+There is a requirement to deal with the python Pillow package but it will be handled by make.
+This way just running `make` produces `ammih.nes`.

 ## The game